RedisLabs/redislabs-docs/content/rv/quick-setup.md

 ### Using Python

-Once you have tested the connection to your Redis database, you can start reading and writing data.
+After you test the connection to your Redis database, you can start reading and writing data.
 The following code snippet writes the value bar to the Redis key "foo", reads it back, and then prints it.
 This snippet is written in Python, but you can use your favorite